Running Wild Press

 Lisa Diane Kastner, Founder & Executive Editor

 Lisa Diane Kastner is the Founder and Executive Editor of Running Wild Press.
 She’s been a writer and editor for more than twenty years.
-She has her MFA in Creative Writing with concentrations in Fiction and Nonfiction from Fairfield University, her MBA from Pennsylvania State University, her undergraduate from Drexel University, and is also an alumni of Moorestown Friends Upper School.
+Featured in Forbes, she has her MFA in Creative Writing with concentrations in Fiction and Nonfiction from Fairfield University, her MBA from Pennsylvania State University, her undergraduate from Drexel University, and is also an alumni of Moorestown Friends Upper School.
 Lisa began Running Wild with the belief that we can change the world through story.

 Likes: Great stories, great writing, writing in-between genres, laughter, joy, a collaborative effort, great food, great drinks, great music, art, travel, dancing from the heart, great friends and family.